-When you eat food, the body breaks down all of the sugars and starches into glucose, which is the basic fuel for the cells in the body.
+The body breaks down all of the sugars and starches in our food into glucose, which is the basic fuel for the cells in the body.
 The hormone insulin takes the sugar from the blood into the cells so it can be used for energy.
-In type II diabetes, either the body does not produce enough insulin or the cells ignore the insulin.
+In type II diabetes, the body either does not produce enough insulin or the cells ignore the insulin.

-The result of this is that glucose builds up in the blood instead of in the cells.
-Right away, the cells start to become starved of energy and over time the high level of glucose in the blood can cause damages to the eyes, kidneys, nerves or heart.
+Glucose therefore builds up in the blood instead of in the cells.
+Cells start to become starved of energy and over time, the high level of glucose in the blood can cause damage to the eyes, kidneys, nerves or heart.

 Type II diabetes is the most common form of diabetes.
 While diabetes occurs in people of all ages and races, some groups have a higher risk for developing type II diabetes than others.
-Type II diabetes is more common in African Americans, Latinos, Native Americans, and Asian Americans/Pacific Islanders, as well as the aged population.
+It’s more common in African Americans, Latinos, Native Americans and Asian Americans/Pacific Islanders, as well as the aged population.